 The surgeonfish’s reproductive strategies differ from species to species.
 Some species spawn in huge groups while others simply form pairs.
 Some males defend harems.
 However they get together, females release eggs into the water while males release sperm.
 The eggs are then fertilized and become part of the plankton that drifts on the ocean currents.
 After this, there is no more parental care.

-After about 24 hours an egg hatches into a larva called an acronurus.
+After about 24 hours, an egg hatches into a larva called an acronurus.
 It is transparent, has no scales, and spends a long time floating in the deep water.
-As it grows larger it sinks to the bottom of the ocean near the shoreline and turns into a juvenile.
+As it grows larger, it sinks to the bottom of the ocean near the shoreline and turns into a juvenile.
 Surgeonfish become mature after about one or two years.
 They are long-lived fish, and there are reports of them living 30 years or longer.

 Surgeonfish in Fishing and Cooking

 Surgeonfish are not fished for sport.
 A few species are eaten, even though, like many reef fish, they carry a risk of ciguatera poisoning.
 Many species make popular pets because of the vividness of their colors and their intelligence.
-Most species are too aggressive to live with other fish and should be solitary.
+Most species are too aggressive to live with other fish and should be kept solitary.
 One exception to this may be the convict surgeonfish.

 Population